John-Otago/PhD-Plus/README.md

 ### 0.4 Disclaimer
 This project is based on my personal philosophy and shaped by my experience.
 Your supervisors may have different views.
 Always check with them.

 This is an ongoing project that will take years to develop.
 It is time-consuming as I need to select and read a large number of books and other resources to make recommendations and keep them up to date.
 I also constantly re-think and re-evaluate my approaches to make changes regularly.
-The mental work as well as reading and writing already took me hundreds of hours before this project first went public.
-It will continue to take more time to build and maintain.
+The mental work as well as reading and writing already took ~~hundreds~~ thousands of hours before this project first went public.
+It will take more time to update and maintain.

 Keep in mind that this project is to inspire new ways of thinking and explore new approaches to graduate training.
-I have my principles that you may not necessarily agree with, and the world keeps changing and the way we think and train students must change accordingly (we have been kicking the can down the road for too long and missed many opportunities; see e.g. my collection of relevant discussions [here](https://github.com/John-Otago/Discussions-on-Higher-Education/blob/main/README.md#08-relevant-books)—there are many more books and commentaries published on this topic).
+I have my principles that you may not necessarily agree with, and the world keeps changing and the way we think and train students must change accordingly.
+We have been kicking the can down the road for too long and missed many opportunities (see e.g. my collection of relevant discussions [here](https://github.com/John-Otago/Discussions-on-Higher-Education/blob/main/README.md#08-relevant-books)—there are many other books and commentaries published on this topic).
 The Covid-19 pandemic has signalled an epochal shift and let’s take the opportunity to drive changes and innovation.

 I welcome feedback and input from students, advisors, and everyone else.
 This is a Project as a Service (PaaS) that I would like to keep in [perpetual beta](https://en.wikipedia.org/wiki/Perpetual_beta) that can be constantly tested and updated.